MacoskoLab/Macosko-Pipelines/README.md

 * throws an error if the disk is >6TB (edit bcl2fastq.wdl to increase cap)
 * prints a warning (and proceeds) if the fastq directory already exists
 * removes MAKE_FASTQS_CS and Undetermined FASTQs
+* the `Reports` and `Stats` directories can be found with the fastqs in a folder named after samplesheet

 cellranger-count
 ----------------